batsa003/videogan/README.md

 --------
 The code requires a pytorch installation.

-To train a generator for video, see main.py.
-This file will construct the networks, start many threads to load data, and train the networks.
+To train the model, refer to main.py.

 Data
 ----